day0ana/projects/Physics Program: Energy (JavaScript)/README.txt

 # README for Physics Program: Energy - DPS #

 This is the README file for the Physics Program: Energy - DPS app.
-It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.
+Made in Code.org
+It focuses on learning the basics of energy in Physics.
+Learn, see examples, and take a mini quiz.

 The files in this folder contain everything you need to run your app: